sseleman95/sseleman95/README.md

 Hi 👋 My name is Daymar J. de G. Liza
 ===============================

-Computing professional, with advanced skills in digital marketing and SEO, as well as knowledge and proven experience in creating, managing and maintaining websites developed with PHP.
+IT professional with proven experience in software development, management, and maintenance, as well as algorithmic trading.
+Additionally, I specialize in Graphic Design, Web Design, UX/UI, and Logo Design, creating impactful and functional visual experiences.
+My expertise in Digital Marketing and SEO enables me to optimize brands' online presence and drive their growth in digital environments.
+Passionate about innovation and efficiency, I strive to deliver creative and technological solutions for every project.

 ---------------